Sinai and Synapses is incubated at Clal – The National Jewish Center for Learning and Leadership, a registered 501(c)3 organization.

 Working with established and emerging volunteer leaders, rabbis and other religious leaders, professionals, scholars, and opinion makers, Clal has earned a reputation for compelling programs embodying the principles of openness and diversity.
 Joining with a network of leaders and experts from diverse fields, Clal offers new perspectives on contemporary issues, reaching an influential body of leaders, thinkers, and practitioners.
 Clal’s internship and professional education programs connect modern experience with ancient texts and traditions.
 Clal’s publications and materials offer thought-provoking ideas, tools, and techniques to enhance people, communities, and institutions.
 In all of Clal’s work, it strives to build vibrant Jewish life that is spiritually engaged in the intellectual and ethical challenges of the world-at-large.

 Creating an informed, engaged and dynamic Jewish life is Clal’s mission.
-A leader in pluralism for almost 36 years, Clal offers innovative programs, classes, leadership training, and resources to strengthen communities and institutions.
+A leader in pluralism for over 40 years, Clal offers innovative programs, classes, leadership training, and resources to strengthen communities and institutions.
 Bringing Jewish wisdom to a broad audience, our unique faculty provides cutting-edge tools and techniques to address contemporary challenges.
 Clal is dedicated to building vital Jewish life that is spiritually rich and engaged in the intellectual and ethical questions of the wider world.

 - Leadership and Community Development